Updated Guidance for Masses, Parish Ministries

 Continue to maintain a section of seating in which strict social distancing and mask wearing protocols remain in place to accommodate non-vaccinated or other vulnerable people.

-Here at St. Brendan, two sections will be available for “strict social distancing and mask wearing protocols to accommodate non-vaccinated or other vulnerable people.”
+Here at St. Brendan, two sections are available for “strict social distancing and mask wearing protocols to accommodate non-vaccinated or other vulnerable people.”
 These sections are the two “corner” sections that are closest to the long walls on either side of the sanctuary, on the far right (choir) and far left (bell tower side) as you walk into church from the Gathering Space.
-The rest of the church (the two center sections on either side, the two “angle” sections on either side, and the parish hall for overflow if needed) are unrestricted seating in every pew as before the pandemic and “no mask mandate/optional mask wearing.”
+The rest of the church (the two center sections on either side, the two “angle” sections on either side, and the parish hall for overflow if needed) are unrestricted seating in every pew as before the pandemic and “no mask mandate/optional mask wearing" for those who are fully vaccinated.

 "Help me to journey beyond the familiar and into the unknown.